planet-learning/planet-learning/README.md

 Remarks :
 * Please ensure the use of Python 3.x everywhere
-    * For Tensorflow, please use this image : docker pull tensorflow/tensorflow:latest-py3
+    * For Tensorflow, please use this image : `docker pull tensorflow/tensorflow:latest-py3`

+To verify the installation process :
+* for Tensorflow, use : `docker run -u $(id -u):$(id -g) -it tensorflow/tensorflow:latest-py3 bash`

+## Launch